How to keep chickens out of flower beds with 10 natural & effective strategies

 Since chickens prefer soft, workable soil for scratching, altering the surface texture of your flower beds makes them less appealing for natural chicken behaviors.

-Mix coarse materials like small gravel or crushed oyster shells into the top layer of soil around sensitive plants.
-This creates an uncomfortable scratching surface while adding beneficial minerals to your garden soil.
+• Mix coarse materials like small gravel or crushed oyster shells into the top layer of soil around sensitive plants.
+This also creates an uncomfortable scratching surface.

 Release chickens for free-range time during periods when they’re less likely to cause garden damage, such as late afternoon when they’re naturally winding down for the day.